 There are many information security certifications likely to be of both value and use to aspiring CISOs.
 Look for more senior information security (infosec) credentials, such as:

 - Certified Information Systems Security Professional (CISSP)

-Likewise, it's important to have some experience with incident response, and with security remediation in the wake of a breach, break-in or some other kind of "hack attack."
+Likewise, it's important to have some experience with incident-response strategies and security remediation in the wake of a breach, break-in or some other kind of "hack attack."
 Working through multiple regulatory and/or legal compliance exercises, including security audits, investigations and even legal actions will also help you understand the nitty-gritty details of this part of the job.

-Training to become a Chief Information Security Officer involves preparing for numerous certifications and many years of experience, not to mention the right educational background.
-Some of the best places to obtain security knowledge include the SANS Institute, ISACA, (ISC)2 the Infosec Institute and the EC-Council.
+Training to become a Chief Information Security Officer involves preparing for numerous certifications and gaining years of relevant experience, not to mention having the right educational background.
+Some of the best places to obtain infosec knowledge include the SANS Institute, ISACA, (ISC)2, the Infosec Institute and the EC-Council.